 To get high-accuracy measurements, follow these rules:

-- Sit down or lie down, take a comfortable position, and wait for 5 minutes to let your heart rate get back to normal.
+Before taking a measurement, wait for 10–15 minutes to let your heart rate get back to normal.

 Technical quality can be low if the signal is unclear or if the image is blurred (for camera measurements).
 If you’re using a heart rate monitor or Apple Watch, make sure they fit tightly.
 If you’re using your phone’s camera, the image quality may be affected by your finger’s position on the camera and flash or the light intensity in the room (it should be neither too bright nor too dark).